mononoke813/mononoke813/README.md

 - 👀 I’m interested in all sorts of things.
 - 🌱 I’m currently learning life's lessons via the scenic route.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: put dinner on the table.
+- 📫 How to reach me: ring the dinner bell.

 <!---
 mononoke813/mononoke813 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.